JimWardle/markdownToChecklist/llm.md

 Dynamically counts total vs completed checkboxes, calculates percentages, and updates UI elements.
 Only shows when there are actual tasks present.

 ### State Management
 Uses simple JavaScript objects to track checkbox states by ID.
 No complex state management needed for this use case.
+The custom list syntax simplifies state tracking compared to nested DOM structures.

 ### Responsive Behavior
 Input panel switches from horizontal split to vertical stack on mobile.
 Collapsible headers adjust their rotation behavior based on screen size.